-- 5.2.1 The key issues of concern to the shareholders, who have a financial interest in the level of payments from the estate, will commonly be: - the work the Liquidator anticipates will be done, and why that work is necessary; - the anticipated cost of that work, including any expenses expected to be incurred in connection with it; - whether it is anticipated that the work will provide a financial benefit to members, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute); - the work actually done and why that work was necessary; - the actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided; - whether the work has provided a financial benefit to members, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute).
+- 5.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be: - the work the Liquidator anticipates will be done, and why that work is necessary; - the anticipated cost of that work, including any expenses expected to be incurred in connection with it; - whether it is anticipated that the work will provide a financial benefit to members, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute); - the work actually done and why that work was necessary; - the actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided; - whether the work has provided a financial benefit to members, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute).

 When providing information about payments, fees and expenses, the Liquidator should do so in a way which facilitates clarity of understanding of these key issues.
 Narrative explanations should be provided to support any numerical information supplied.
+Such an approach allows the members to better recognise the nature of a liquidator's role and the work they intend to undertake, or have undertaken, in accordance with these key issues.

 5.2.2 When approval for a fixed amount or a percentage basis is sought, the Liquidator should explain why the basis requested is expected to produce a fair and reasonable reflection of the work that the Liquidator anticipates will be undertaken.

-5.3 Disbursements
+5.3 Expenses

-- 5.3.1 Costs met by and reimbursed to the Liquidator in connection with the liquidation will fall into two categories: - Category 1 disbursements: These are payments to independent third parties where there is specific expenditure directly referable to the liquidation.
-Category 1 disbursements can be drawn without prior approval, although the Liquidator should be prepared to disclose information about them in the same way as any other expenses. - Category 2 disbursements: These are costs that are directly referable to the liquidation but not to a payment to an independent third party.
+- 5.3.1 Expenses are any payments from the estate which are neither a Liquidators remuneration nor a distribution to a creditor or member.
+Expenses are divided into those that do not need approval before they are charged to the estate (category 1) and those that do (category 2). - Category 1 expenses: These are payments to persons providing the service to which the expense relates who are not associates of the Liquidator.
+Category 1 expenses can be drawn without prior approval, although the Liquidator should be prepared to disclose information about them in the same way as any other expenses.

+• Category 2 expenses: These are payments to associates or which have an element of shared costs.
 They may include shared or allocated costs that may be incurred by the Liquidator or their firm, and that can be allocated to the liquidation on a proper and reasonable basis.
-Category 2 disbursements require approval in the same manner as a Liquidator's fees.
+Category 2 expenses require approval whether paid directly from the estate or as a disbursement.

 When seeking approval, the Liquidator should explain, for each category of cost, the basis on which the charge is being made.
-If the Liquidator has obtained approval for the basis of Category 2 disbursements, that basis may continue to be used where the Liquidator is replaced.
+If the Liquidator has obtained approval for the basis of Category 2 expenses, that basis may continue to be used in a sequential appointment where further approval of the basis of remuneration is not required, or where the Liquidator is replaced.

-- 5.3.2 The following are not permissible as disbursements: - a charge calculated as a percentage of remuneration; - an administration fee or charge additional to the Liquidator's remuneration; - recovery of basic overhead costs such as office and equipment rental, depreciation and finance charges.
+- 5.3.2 The following are not permissible as expenses: - a charge calculated as a percentage of remuneration; - an administration fee or charge additional to the Liquidator's remuneration; - the recovery of overheads other than those absorbed in the charge out rates.